joekelly10/plump-gpt/README.md

 # Note

 This isn't production ready code - it's a personal project that I originally had no intention of sharing.
-I use Svelte GPT a lot, and I could probably be persuaded to develop it properly, but it works for my needs and I'm currently focused on other things!
+I use Plump GPT a lot, and I could probably be persuaded to develop it properly, but it works for my needs and I'm currently focused on other things!